Central America Travel Tips

 - Trek through the rainforests – Much of the region is covered in vast, humid, and stunning rainforest.
 A popular way to see these is to take a canopy tour, where you’ll be suspended on a zip-line and glide over the tops of the trees.
 The rainforests are filled with diverse wildlife, including howler monkeys, jaguars, lizards and tropical birds.
 There are plenty of trekking tours, and every country has a park that allows you to explore the vast jungles.

 - Caye Caulker, Belize – This little island is quite popular with backpackers.
 It is less expensive than some of the larger islands in the country and has a relaxed atmosphere to it.
-July is a great time to go, because of their lobster festival.
+July is a great time to go because of their lobster festival.
 For the rest of the year, there is also snorkeling, diving, kayaking, and more.
 Make sure you also eat at Wish Willy’s for amazing seafood and chicken.

-- Sail the San Blas Islands – This archipelago In Panama consists of 378 islands and cays to explore.
+- Sail the San Blas Islands – This archipelago in Panama consists of 378 islands and cays to explore.
 Taking a day, or even a week long sailing trip throughout them is super fun.
 There are incredible seascapes to behold, as well as fascinating people to meet and colorful reefs to see.
 There is an abundance of wildlife to check out and the boats make frequent snorkeling and SCUBA diving stops.
 These trips are popular with budget travelers and can be organized anywhere in the country.

 - Dive the Blue Hole – This place in Belize is part of the Lighthouse Reef system and near-perfect circular hole 480 feet deep.
 The water is almost completely motionless, so visibility is about 200 feet.

-- Antigua, Guatemala – Considered one of the best-preserved colonial cities in all of the Spanish America’s, Antigua is a major travel hot spot for backpackers.
+- Head to Antigua, Guatemala – Considered one of the best-preserved colonial cities in all of the Spanish America’s, Antigua is a major travel hot spot for backpackers.
 There are tons of pubs, restaurants, coffee shops, plenty of hostels, and even Spanish schools.

-- La Libertad, El Salvador – For those of you who are big on surfing, this is considered the best place to catch a wave in Central America.
+- Visit La Libertad, El Salvador – For those of you who are big on surfing, this is considered the best place to catch a wave in Central America.
 While there is the risk of bumping into a swarm of beach-bum types, it doesn’t take away from the amazing waves, the endless seafood barbecue, and cool accommodation.

-- Ometepe Island, Nicaragua – Located inside Nicaragua Lake, this is the largest volcanic island in the world that resides inside a freshwater lake.
+- Go to Ometepe Island, Nicaragua – Located inside Nicaragua Lake, this is the largest volcanic island in the world that resides inside a freshwater lake.
 It is easy to get to and is close to Managua—the capital city.
 While on the island, Moyogalpa is an amazing place to start, as it is the hub for tourism here.
 There is a plethora of restaurants, and hotels.
 When you are ready to explore, be sure to check out Cascada San Ramon, a waterfall reached via a beautiful four-hour hike.